thunderbird/appointment/docs/README.md

-    string slug "Random or customized url part" bool booking_confirmation "True if booking requests need to be confirmed by owner" string timezone "Configured timezone name (e.g. America/Vancouver, Europe/Berlin, etc)" }
+    string slug "Random or customized url part" bool booking_confirmation "True if booking requests need to be confirmed by owner" string timezone "Configured timezone name (e.g. America/Vancouver, Europe/Berlin, etc)" bool use_custom_availabilities "True if customized availability is used instead of general one" }
   SCHEDULES ||--|{ AVAILABILITIES : hold_custom
   SCHEDULES ||--|{ SLOTS : provide_on_request